Boiiterra/git_and_shell/README.md

 # GH_auto
 This is not fully automated.
+Because I need to figure out how to use expect scripts.

 ## Setup:
 ```shell